ipld/specs/block-layer/codecs/dag-json.md

 #### Numbers

 Numbers are a special case.
-JSON only has a single number type, though many dynamically typed languages (e.g. Python, Ruby, PHP) distinguish between integers and floats when parsing JSON.
-A number consisting only of digits is parsed as integer, if it contains a dot, it's parsed as a float.
+JSON only has a single number type, though many dynamically typed programming languages (e.g. Python, Ruby, PHP) distinguish between integers and floats when parsing JSON.
+A number consisting of an optional leading sign and only digits is parsed as integer, if it contains a decimal point, it's parsed as a float.
 In DAG-JSON the same method is used to represent integers and floats.

 Contrary to popular belief, JSON as a format supports Big Integers.
 It's only JavaScript itself that has trouble with them.
 This means JS implementations